Merzasphor/MWSE/docs/source/mwscript/functions/xContentListFiltered.rst

 Filter Mask
 -----------------------------

 The filter mask below is meant to be summed for each `Record Type`_ desired in the filter.
+The exception to this rule is the ENCH filter, which restricts the results to enchanted items.

 For example, if you wanted clothing (128) and armor (16) results, you would pass a value of 144 (128+16).